rimutaka/spotify-playlist-builder/README.md

 This extension does not collect any information about the user or user activities.
 The only site it communicates with is Spotify.

 ## Under the hood

 The plugin intercepts the session token from Spotify requests and impersonates the Spotify client to:
 * read the contents of the user library
-* add random tracks to the current playlist
+* add random tracks from your library to the current playlist

 It does not transmit any of your data to any third party.
-All requests go to Spotify.
+All requests go to Spotify only.

 Most of the work is done by [a WASM module](wasm_mod) built in Rust.

-### Manifests

-Firefox and Chrome have incompatible manifest specs and have to be kept separately.

-* manifest.json - either CR or FF for local debugging, not included in the Git repo
-* manifest_ff.json - for Firefox
-* manifest_cr.json - for Chrome

-_build.sh_ script includes the right manifest file in the right package and excludes the others.

-**Debugging extensions locally** requires a manual step to rename or clone either _manifest_ff.json_ or _manifest_cr.json_ into _manifest.json_:
-- rename the target manifest file into _manifest.json_
-- load a temporary extension locally for debugging (requires that _manifest.json_ to be present)
-- rename _manifest.json_ back into the target manifest file before packaging the extension
-- _build.sh_ script prints an error if you forget to rename _manifest.json_ back

-**Debugging in Firefox** requires a manual step of adding permissions after the installation:

-- load the temporary addon locally ([about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox))
-- open [about:addons](about:addons) and click on the newly installed extension entry in the list of all your extensions
-- Firefox will open the extension details page
-- click on _Permissions_ tab
-- click on the toggles to enable the permissions

-Firefox resets the permissions when the extension is uninstalled, but remembers them if you refresh/reload it.
-See https://extensionworkshop.com/documentation/develop/test-permission-requests/ for more details.
+[Book.md](./Book.md) contains a detailed tutorial about creating a browser extension with Rust/WASM.

 ## Attributions